Graduate Diploma of Psychology

 - Group Project Part 2 of 2

 - Psychology: Now and the Future

-- Completion of an Australian Psychology Accreditation Council approved bridging degree that achieves foundational competencies within the past 10 years; and a minimum program GPA of 5.0; or
+- Completion of an Australian Psychology Accreditation Council approved bridging degree that achieves foundational competencies – both completed within the past 10 years; and a minimum program GPA of 5.0 or equivalent.

 For further information please email us at [email protected]

 - Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of IELTS 6 (no component lower than 6.0) / TOEFL (Internet Based) 74 (no component less than 18) / Pearson PTE Academic 52 (no component less than 52); or

 - Satisfactory completion of relevant level/s of James Cook University Singapore English Language Preparatory Program (ELPP); or